clever-org-name/MSFT-github-copilot-Hackathon/agenda/agenda.md

 - [ ] Participants need a GitHub Account with a Copilot license and a GitHub Copilot compatible IDE installed
 - [ ] EMU customers should clone the [Hackathon repo](https://github.com/aldo-lares/poi-github-copilot) in the Org of their choice
 - [ ] A specific Organization should be created to host the hackathon repos
-- [ ] GitHub speakers need access to the repo of each Team (to be able to judge it) via:
+- [ ] GitHub speakers will review each Team's work (to be able to judge it) via walking around a reviewing live:
-    - [ ] Temporary guest access to the EMU account Org as guest collaborator
+    - [ ] Check for comment?
+Make sure they are aware Copilot can help with that.
-    - [ ] Or through the laptop of the customer's hosts
+    - [ ] Check for unit testing?
+Make sure they are aware Copilot can help with that.
 - [ ] CSM or CSAs need to order Swag and deliver it on time to the customer's office

 **Jury & Prizes**